h8liu-archives/luna/readme.md

 metal, so that it does not depend on any software layer that I cannot possibly understand (i.e. operating systems like Linux).
-Sadly, to make it (sort of) more real, it still needs to be running on some existing hardware like Raspberry Pi.
+Sadly, to make it (sort of) more real, it still needs to be running on some existing hardware like Raspberry Pi, which has a pretty complex hardware interface layer.
 I used to consider writing the project for a much simpler instruction set that I designed myself (called [E8](http://e8vm.net)), but I think a real working system might be eventually more attractive than a slow, simulated toy VM.
 The